stalela/stalela-docs/docs/00-overview/glossary.md

 ## C

 **Canonical Transfer Service (CTS)**
-Front-door API and orchestrator for transfers in Storo.
+Front-door API and orchestrator for transfers in Stalela.
 Ensures idempotency, normalization, compliance, and routing.

 **Chargeback / Return**
 Reversal of a prior settlement, with reason codes.
 Modeled as state transitions in CTS and reversal postings in the Ledger.